mawinkler/c1-playground/README.md

 > IP-Range | 172.250.255.0/24
 > Gateway | 172.250.255.254
 >
-> The `up.sh` script will deploy a load balancer amongst other cluster components later on.
+> The `up.sh` script will create the cluster and deploy a load balancer amongst other cluster components later on.
 It will get a range of ip addresses assigned to distribute them to service clients.
 The defined range is `172.250.255.1-172.250.255.250`.
 > If the registry is deployed it will get an IP assigned by the load blancer.
 To allow access to the registry from your host, please configure your docker daemon to accept insecure registries and specified ip addresses.
 > To do this, create or modify `/etc/docker/daemon.json` to include a small subset of probable ips for the registry.
 >